 HOW DO I KNOW WHICH PACKAGE IS RIGHT FOR ME?

-We encourage you to schedule an introductory call with our founder, Laura, to learn more about Blue Feather, discuss musical goals and teacher matches, what package might be right for you or your child, and ask questions.
+We encourage you to schedule an introductory call with our founder, Laura, to learn more about Blue Feather, discuss musical goals and teacher matches, and learn what package might be right for you or your child.

 I'VE SELECTED THE BEST PACKAGE FOR ME BUT HOW DO I BOOK IT?